 - Managers should not ignore employees' personal problems.

-- Bereavement, divorce, illness, moving home and financial problems can all cause high levels of stress that may impact on an employee's ability to carry out his or her job.
+- Bereavement, divorce, illness, moving home and financial problems can all cause high levels of stress that may impact on an employee's ability to carry out their job.

 Tough at the top

 Owner managers and directors often find their positions lonely and isolating, which itself can cause stress.

 There is often little support in decision-making